Alimony & Post Separation Support

 Alimony & Post

-We get a lot of phone calls where most people think that alimony is permanent and will last forever.
+We get a lot of phone calls about Charlotte alimony law where most people think that alimony is permanent and will last forever.
 Both are rare, if not wrong.
 In North Carolina, alimony can be terminated upon:

 - A date specified in a court order